pommicket/bootstrap/01/README.md

 The code for the compiler for this stage is in the file `in00`.
 And yes, that's an input to our previous program, `hexcompile`, from stage 00!
 To compile it, run `../00/hexcompile` from this directory.
 You will get a file, `out00`.
 That is the executable for this stage's compiler.
-Run it (it will read from the file `in01` I've provided) and you'll get a file `out01`.
+Run it (it'll read from the file `in01` I've provided) and you'll get a file `out01`.
 That executable will print `Hello, world!` when run.
 Let's take a look at the input we're providing to the stage 01 compiler, `in01`: